chr1sDim/UOE_MSc__dissertation_project/README.md

 # UOE MSc Dissertation Project
-Identifying patterns and predictors of energy home use
+# Identifying Patterns and Predictors of Home Energy Use